QubesOS/qubes-doc/user/managing-os/minimal-templates.md

 [user@dom0 ~]$ sudo qubes-dom0-update qubes-template-X-minimal
 ```

-If your desired version is not found, it may still be in [testing].
+If your desired version is not found, it may still be in [testing](/doc/testing/).
 You may wish to try again with the testing repository enabled:

 ```